User-zwj/Polynomial-Chaos-Expansion-Examples/README.md

 Recreate plots in Paper 'THE WIENER–ASKEY POLYNOMIAL CHAOS FOR STOCHASTIC DIFFERENTIAL EQUATIONS'

-I will use several notebooks to demonstrate how to recreate each examples in this paper.
+I will use several notebooks to demonstrate how to recreate each plot in each examples in this paper.
 The format is '.ipynb'.

-Later I will change all the notebooks to '.py' format.

-(A test if other people can merge changes without pull request) - Allow merge commits

-(Trial 2) - Restrict editing to collaborators only

-(Trial 3) - Branches setting

-(Trial 4) - After fork

-(Tial 5) - Allow merge commits

-(Trial 6) - use terminal to set up